adobe-target/documentation/personalize-layouts.md

 # Personalize Layouts

+## Learning Objectives

+At the end of this lesson, you will be able to:

+* **objective 1**
+* **objective 2**

+## Create Activities

+## Loading Location Placeholders

+In the previous lessons, we built a prefetch request to cache two locations (wetravel_engage_home & wetravel_engage_search.
+Now we'll load the two locations to act as placeholders for our future offers so the offers can be displayed on the screen.
+The first location will load on the home screen and the second will load on the Search Results screen.

 ## Load the First Location on the Home Screen

-The first Location will be displayed on the home screen.
-In the HomeActivity file, we'll add the code shown in red:
+ The first location (wetravel_engage_home) will be displayed on the home screen.
+Before adding an offer here, let's load the location to the screen and validate it.

 ![Load the First Location on the Home Screen](assets/home_offer.jpg)